“People always accommodate the most difficult person in the room.”

 Goodwill Accommodation

-As follow-up, my client and I continued to discuss the situation and what had emerged at the staff retreat.
+As a follow-up, my client and I continued to discuss the situation and what had emerged at the staff retreat.
 We brainstormed ways to continue to convey the message to the employee that she needed to think about how her actions affected her colleagues.
-We talked about how to work with her to increase her self-awareness so that she would gain understanding of what her colleagues might need, how what she did fit into the flow of the work and what it meant to others when she ignored deadlines or brushed people off.
+We talked about how to work with her to increase her self-awareness so she would gain an understanding of what her colleagues might need, how what she did fit into the flow of the work ,and what it meant to others when she ignored deadlines or brushed people off.
 However, I cautioned my client about the risks of too much patience and suggested ways to hold the difficult person accountable.

 Valiantly, my client continued to work to build the team – honoring differences, understanding how each role contributed to achieving the mission and goals, and supporting each team member.
-Since we talked throughout the year, I could stay posted on the situation, but I doubted that it was truly changing.
+Since we talked throughout the year, I could stay posted on the situation, but I doubted it was truly changing.

 Cutting the Organization’s Losses